UK Firework Laws & Regulations

 You must let your fireworks off in your own garden or on land you have permission to fire from.
 It is illegal to let fireworks off in a public place, such as in the street or a park.

-It is not a legal requirement to notify neighbours about your display but we recommend that you do.
-See our Responsible Fireworks Use article for more help.
+It is not a legal requirement to notify neighbours about your display but I recommend that you do.
+See my Responsible Fireworks Use article for more help.

 Consumers do not need any kind of training in order to buy or use fireworks.
 Neither is there any kind of licensing requirement in England, Scotland or Wales (different laws, including the requirement of a licence, may apply in Northern Ireland).